mattbierner/blog.mattbierner.com/_posts/2015-01-22-stupid-template-tricks-snake-part-2-interactive-nibbler.md

 };
 ```

-The main limitation to this approach that you have manually wrap value types in a `SerializableValue` when serializing them:
+The main limitation to this approach is that you have to manually wrap value types in a `SerializableValue` when serializing them:

 ```cpp
 // This does not compile